guestdaniel/ZilanyBruceCarney2014.jl/README.md

 ## Implemented models

-Presently, AuditoryNerveFiber.jl provides access to:
+Presently, ZilanyBruceCarney2014.jl provides access to:
 - Zilany, M. S. A., Bruce, I. C., & Carney, L. H. (2014).
 Updated parameters and expanded simulation options for a model of the auditory periphery.
 The Journal of the Acoustical Society of America, 135(1), 283–286.